Apple Watch battery tips that actually work

 Being able to summon Siri from your wrist is an absolute game-changer.
 You don’t need to have your phone around and can still get answers to questions and more.

-However, if you are someone that doesn’t use Siri, then you don’t need to have the ability to summon Siri.
-Here are the steps to disable ‘Hey Siri’ on your Watch:
+However, if you are someone who doesn’t use Siri, then you don’t need to have the ability to summon Siri.
+Here are the steps to disable ‘Hey Siri’ on your Watch: Settings > Siri and turn off Listen for options.

 After this has been disabled, there is no worry about being able to summon Siri.
 You can still put Siri to work by long-pressing on the Apple Watch’s crown.

 Hidden in the settings of the Watch app are some accessibility features.
-One such feature is “Motion,” which uses motion and automatic resizing of the user interface.
+One such feature is Motion, which uses motion and automatic user interface resizing.

 If your Apple Watch still drains its battery too quickly, unpairing your watch from your iPhone and re-pairing and connecting to your backup often helps.